MicrosoftTranslator/DocumentTranslation/README.md

 container.
 This app provides a local interface to that service, allowing you to translate a locally residing file or a folder, and receiving the translation of these documents in a local folder.
-The tool uploads the local documents, invokes the translation, monitors the translation progress, downloads the translated documents to your local machine, and then deletes the containers from the service.
+The tool uploads the local documents, invokes the translation, monitors the translation progress, downloads the translated documents to your local machine, and then deletes the containers from Azure Storage.
 Each run is independent of each other by giving the containers it uses a unique name within the common storage account.
 Multiple people may run translations concurrently, using the same credentials and the same storage account.